Worth the price of admission

 Lastly, a pair of more meditative experiences for when you’re frustrated by Dota 2 or need to come down from whatever-the-hell Burning Daylight is trying to tell you.

 Coloring Game and Coloring Pixels are very similar, essentially digital paint-by-numbers games that let you fill in gridded artwork with the correct colors, one pixel at a time.
 Of the two, Coloring Pixels (pictured) is more relaxing—quiet piano music, and artwork that spans from simple three-color symbols up to 400 by 400 works of art.
-Coloring Game is lighter on content at the moment, but the gimmick is that finished artworks are animated, which is cute.
+Coloring Game is lighter on content, but the gimmick is that finished artworks are animated, which is cute—and the developer has a handful of sequels as well, if you're running low on images.

 Regardless of which you choose, both are great when you just want to throw on a podcast and zone out.
 We all could use that sometimes.